sensu/sensu-docs/content/sensu-go/5.12/sensuctl/reference.md

 `handler` | `hook` | `mutator` | `namespace`
 `role` | `role-binding` | `silenced` | `user`
 [`auth`][26] | | |

+## Exporting resources

+The `sensuctl dump` command allows you to export your resources to standard out or to a file.
+You can choose to export all of your resources or a subset of them based on a list of resource types.
+The `dump` command supports exporting in `wrapped-json` and `yaml`.

+_NOTE: When exporting users, the passwords for those users will not be displayed or end up in the resulting file.
+Operators must reset the password prior to using it with `sensuctl create`._

+For example, to export all resources to a file named `my-resources.yaml` in `yaml` format:

+{{< highlight shell >}}
+sensuctl dump all --format yaml --file my-resources.yaml
+{{< /highlight >}}

+To export only checks to standard out in `yaml` format:

+{{< highlight shell >}}
+sensuctl dump check --format yaml
+{{< /highlight >}}

+To export only handlers and filters to a file named `my-handlers-and-filters.yaml` in `yaml` format:

+{{< highlight shell >}}
+sensuctl dump handler,filter --format yaml --file my-handlers-and-filters.yaml
+{{< /highlight >}}

 ## Managing resources